2019–20 ISU Grand Prix of Figure Skating

-The 2019–20 ISU Grand Prix of Figure Skating was a series of invitational senior internationals which ran from October 2019 through December 2019.
-Medals were awarded in the disciplines of men's singles, ladies's singles, pair skating, and ice dance.
-Skaters earned points based on their placement at each event and the top six in each discipline qualified to compete at the Grand Prix Final in Turin, Italy.
+The 2019–20 ISU Grand Prix of Figure Skating was a series of senior international competitions organized by the International Skating Union that were held from October 2019 through December 2019.
+Medals were awarded in men's singles, ladies' singles, pair skating, and ice dance.
+Skaters earned points based on their placements at each event and the top six in each discipline qualified to compete at the Grand Prix Final in Turin, Italy.

-Organized by the International Skating Union, the series set the stage for the 2020 Europeans, the 2020 Four Continents, and the 2020 World Championships.
 The corresponding series for junior-level skaters was the 2019–20 ISU Junior Grand Prix.

 As part of a new ISU deal, the 2019–20 Grand Prix series was streamed live on YouTube with geographical restrictions.
-The ISU has always streamed the Junior Grand Prix internationally without restrictions.
+The ISU had always streamed the Junior Grand Prix internationally without restrictions.

-Schedule
+Competitions

-The series comprised the following events:
+The series included the following events.

 Requirements

 Skaters were eligible to compete on the senior Grand Prix circuit if they had reached the age of 15 before July 1, 2019.
 They were also required to have earned a minimum total score at certain international events.